Continuous PDE Dynamics Forecasting with Implicit Neural Representations: Model

 \subsection{Training}

-Given these three components \textsc{(enc)}, \textsc{(dec)}, \textsc{(dyn)}, we now present their training procedure, illustrated in \cref{fig:model_schema} (right).
-We use a fast and simple two-stage optimization, close to recent works in video prediction \citep{Yan2021}, and provide implementation details in \Cref{app:implem}.
-Given the train sequences $\gD$, we first apply auto-decoding across times to obtain the corresponding latent vectors $\alpha_{\gT}=\{\alpha_t^{v}\}_{t\in\gT, v\in\gD}$, as well as the decoder parameters $\phi$.
-We then learn the parameters of the dynamics model $\psi$ by modeling the latent flow over $\alpha_t^{v}$ for each $v \in \gD$.
-We detail this procedure in \cref{app:algo}, which can be formalized as a bi-level optimization problem solved in parallel:
+We present the training procedure, illustrated in \cref{fig:model_schema} (right), of the previous components.
+We use a two-stage optimization process, close to recent work in video prediction \citep{Yan2021}.
+Given the train sequences $\gD$, we first use auto-decoding to obtain the latent vectors $\alpha_{\gT}=\{\alpha_t^{v}\}_{t\in\gT, v\in\gD}$ and the decoder parameters $\phi$.
+We then learn the parameters of the dynamics $\psi$ by modeling the latent flow over $\alpha_t^{v}, \forall v \in \gD$.
+We detail this procedure in \cref{app:algo}, which can be formalized as a two-stage optimization problem that we solve in parallel without inducing training instability (\cf \Cref{app:convergence_analysis}):